samlawski/codecookies/flask-tutorial/v1/15-server-and-deployment.md

 As a "key" add `DATABASE_URL` and as a value paste the URL you just copied from the database earlier.
 (Don't be surprised.
 It will be hidden shortly afterward.)

 Then, make sure to add the other environment variables and their values (you find the keys and values in the **.env** file of your project.)
 Those should probably be `FLASK_APP` (with the value `run.py`) and `SECRET_KEY`.
 Do **not** set a `FLASK_DEBUG` variable!
 That's very important.

+>💡 You may have other environment variables (such as an `API_KEY` from the API-building exercise).
+Make sure to add all the environment variables that are required to run your code.
+>
+>You'll probably also add new environment variables in the future - for example, when you implement authentication.
+Don't forget that you'll need to then also add the environment variables **before** you deploy the application.

 Finally, click "Save Changes" and click "Manual Deploy" at the top right.
 This should redeploy the application.